 It’s Christmas time

 What do I wish for?
-I wish to return some of the love that’s been given to me — to share in the beauty of this earth.
+I wish this COVID-19 would disappear, I wish I could see some of my friends and I wish to return some of the love that’s been given to me — to share in the beauty of this earth.
 A cloud is worth watching until it passes from one horizon to another.

 Taking a walk when the snow is falling, looking at the stars on a cold clear night and remembering that any green thing that grows is proof that God exists are wonders worth savoring at this time of the year.